-- 2 To set up the profiler for function profiling: - If you use ETM trace, make sure that the Cycle accurate tracing option is selected in the Trace Settings dialog box. - If you use the SWD/SWO interface, no specific settings are required. - 3 When you have built your application and started C-SPY, choose J-Link>FunctionProfiler to open the Function Profiler window, and click the Enable button to turn on the profiler.
+- 2 To set up the profiler for function profiling: - If you use ETM trace, make sure that the Cycle accurate tracing option is selected in the Trace Settings dialog box. - If you use the SWD/SWO interface, no specific settings are required. - 3 When you have built your application and started C-SPY, choose Function Profiler from the C-SPY driver menu to open the Function Profiler window, and click the Enable button to turn on the profiler.
 Alternatively, choose Enable from the context menu that is available when you right-click in the Function Profiler window. - 4 Start executing your application to collect the profiling information. - 5 Profiling information is displayed in the Function Profiler window.
 To sort, click on the relevant column header.